Summer Retreat at Pinecrest Lake

 - Quiet time is 10:00 pm to 6:00 am.
 This includes radios and CD players in cabins and at personal campsites as well as the use of bright lanterns.

-- Responsibility.
-The camp staff does not provide individual care for participants.
-If you need care, you need to bring your own care giver.
+- Personal Responsibility: The camp staff does not provide individual care for participants.
+If you need care, you need to bring your own caregiver.
 Camp reserves the right to limit participation based on individual condition.

 - All engines should be off during camp—check with the Camp Director for reasonable use of RV generators.
 It is strictly prohibited to cut live or standing trees and or operate chain saws.

-- Due to extreme fire danger only one open fire area is allowed at the amphitheater.
+- Due to extreme fire danger only one open, supervised fire area is allowed at the amphitheater.
 Individual camp stoves and lanterns are permitted with advance registration of devices.

-- Keep bear bait (food and anything aromatic) out of sight and smell and away from tents.
+- Although bear sightings are rare, keep bear bait (food and anything aromatic) out of sight and smell and away from tents.
 Space in your assigned cabin is available for these items.
-The bears generally avoid humans but do like to snack on people food for which they have been known to rip tents, break car windows, pull doors off camper shells, and claw car exteriors.
+The bears generally avoid humans but do like to snack on people food, for which they have been known to rip tents, break car windows, pull doors off camper shells, and claw car exteriors.
 Careless attitudes by humans have resulted in the euthanizing of bears.
 Please be proactive, handle food properly and keep wild animals (and people) safe.
 Food is not secure in your vehicle.

 - Keep your cell phone in airplane mode within camp boundaries.
 Take care not to disturb others when you make your calls.
 Please see our cell phone policy below.

 - Drink plenty of water.
 Filtered water is available from the kitchen.
 Avoid drinking water from the lake or stream.
-Bring your own bottle or cup for personal use and reserve camp utensils and bowls for dining use.
+Bring your own bottle or cup for personal use and leave camp utensils and bowls for dining hall use.

 - Ask before arriving.
 If you have any questions about these policies, or any other questions, it is best to ask before driving all the way to camp.